kkacquah/jest-simulation/README.md

 - Simulate conversations with deterministic or LLM-powered responses
 - Rich assertion API for testing agent behavior.
 - Automated reporting of simulation results.
-- Extends the full power of[Jest's test framework](https://jestjs.io/).
+- Extends the full power of [Jest's test framework](https://jestjs.io/).

 ## Roadmap
 - [ ] Support for test parallelization